pferreirafabricio/lane-flow/README.md

 - **Animations:** Smooth transitions for lane assignment and item movement would enhance the experience.
 - **Testing:** Integrate automated accessibility and UI tests for reliability.
 - **Performance:** Optimize rendering for very large datasets.
+- **Responsiveness:** Timeline items adapt their font size and layout to fit event names, using container queries.

 ## Design Decisions & Inspiration